monofuel/badmars/README.md

 - run `make run` or `go run main.go`
 - http://localhost:3002/badMars_v1 for the game server
 - http://localhost:8080/ for rethinkdb
+- run `make check` to check that everything looks good while running the server

 ## alternative for docker
 - run `sh dev-docker-start.sh`